 And of course for custom fabric design there is spoonflower.com and home décor items from Mark and Graham.

 9. Aesthetics of Joy : Probably one of my personal favorites, I wrote about this trend last month.
 If you are not posting a happy pose on Instagram then add a dose of bold colors, happy words or playful patterns into your home.
 What’s not to love about the joy of everyday moments?
 As they say, fake it till you make it and maybe one of those positive mantra’s in your laundry room will sync in.

 8. Going Green: Not just about the color green (yes, that has been a major color trend for the last two years) but about bringing the outdoors in we are seeing a resurgence of 70’s greenery in our home.
 From ferns to palms in print and in real life as well as bamboo’s, jutes, rattan and other natural materials.
 Doors have replaced windows with full exterior access and walls are climbing with terrariums.
-This trend is here to stay.
+This trend is here to stay, check for the latest interior design blog for the newest trends and look for inspiration.
 The only changes – perhaps the specific greenery we covet (last years succulents, fig tree’s or philodenron’s perhaps replaced by ginko leaves and moss?) or the weaving technique and coloration of the outdoor in materials.